pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot Step by Step

-This guide is in 4 Parts (Downloading Your Virtual Machine, Installing Your Virtual Machine, Accessing Your Virtual Machine,
+This Guide is in 4 Parts:
+- Downloading Your Virtual Machine
+- Installing Your Virtual Machine
+- Accessing Your Virtual Machine
+- Configurating Your Virtual Machine

 ## Part 1 - Downloading Your Virtual Machine